Myanmar Investment Commission

+History

 A new set of reforms (2012) drafted for the Myanmar investment law includes a proposal to transform the Myanmar Investment Commission from a government-appointed body into an independent board.
 This could bring greater transparency to the process of issuing investment licenses, according to the proposed reforms drafted by experts and senior officials.
 The current key positions, however, are still held by senior government officials, including ministers and their deputies.

+In March 2020, Distributed Denial of Secrets published 156 gigabytes of data hacked from the Myanmar Investment Commission.
+The leak also revealed how millions of dollars allegedly flowed from Mytel subscribers to Myanmar military generals, and exposed business dealings of family members of prominent military leaders.

 Chairman (2011 - Current)

 Organisation

 The new commission was formed by SAC Chairman Min Aung Hlaing in 2021.